Yajetts/PESUIO/assignment-1/PDF/README.md

 ## PDF Based RAG system
 ## Objective

-Create and evaluate two RAG (Retrieval-Augmented Generation) systems using LlamaIndex - one for PDF documents and another for website content.
+Create and evaluate a RAG (Retrieval-Augmented Generation) systema using LlamaIndex for PDF documents.

 ## PDF Selection Rationale
 For the PDF Based RAG system, a 114 page PDF text document is used as the knowledge base.